paulofpimenta/ouicodedata/_posts/2023-06-12-worldclim-with-r.md

 ### Introduction

 Worldclim data is a great source of environmental data opensource data.
 Its a database of high spatial resolution global weather and climate data.
 Worldclim {% cite worldclim %} is in its version 2.1 and it has climate data from 1970 to 2000.
-Containing several bioclimatic variables derived from monthly temperatre and rainfall values, the data is usually applied to ecology and modelling techniques.Althought you can download all the data [here](https://worldclim.org/data/index.html), Worldclim has developed a `R` package to easly access its data with few lines of code.
+Containing several bioclimatic variables derived from monthly temperatre and rainfall values, the data is usually applied to ecology and modelling techniques.Althought you can download all the data [here](https://worldclim.org/data/index.html), Worldclim data can also be easy downloaded using `raster` package with few lines of code.

-The package, however, will soon be deprecated due to the [retirement of rgdal, rgeos and maptools](https://r-spatial.org/r/2022/04/12/evolution.html).
-Hopefully, Worldclim is still easlly acessible, and I will show you how.
+This approach will, however , be soon be deprecated due to the [retirement of rgdal, rgeos and maptools](https://r-spatial.org/r/2022/04/12/evolution.html).
+Hopefully, Worldclim is still easlly acessible.
 For this post, we will focus on how to extract and plot data from Worldclim, focusing on preciptation raster in Nigeria

-### Worlclim package is dead...Long live to Worlclim package !
+### The right way

-The R API allows any user with litte experience with R to quickly acess a large set of raster files containing many environmental data.
-With the deprecation of the old version, the new version is now part of the [geodata](https://cran.r-project.org/web/packages/geodata/geodata.pdf) package.
-Depending on your R versiom, you might still be able to run the old version, but you find some warnings.
-Plus, it is better to get used to the new practices of spatial data manipulation in `R`.
+Any user with litte experience with R my quickly acess the worldclim large set of raster files containing many environmental data.
+With the deprecation `rdal` and others, wordclim is managed by the [geodata](https://cran.r-project.org/web/packages/geodata/geodata.pdf) package.
+Depending on your R versiom, you might still be able to run `raster` and `rgal` packages, but its very likelly will you find some warnings.
+Plus, it is better to get used to the new practices of spatial data manipulation in `R`, that is, the use of the `sf` package.
 Let's start !

 ### Set raster and vector path